PRE-DEPARTURE INFORMATION

 Once at the hotel, you’ll be served mate, a tea made from the coca leaf.
 Many people think that in high altitude the idea is to take deep breaths to get more oxygen.
 In fact, the opposite is true.
 Shorter, quicker breaths are more effective.
 Light, healthy eating is a good idea for the first few days too.
 Avoid alcohol, cigarettes and sleeping pills.
 Many people avoid eating beef on the first day, to give the digestive system a rest.

 If you’d like to take further precautions, you may consider Diamox and other medicines now offered for altitude sickness.
-Diamox is available by prescription in
+Diamox is available by prescription in America, and now, over-the-counter in Peru.
+However, I cannot comment in depth on other newer medicines.
+Check with your doctor for details.

 More information: http://www.mothernature.com/Library/Bookshelf/Books/41/8.cfm